flyyufelix/flyyufelix.github.io/_posts/2016-10-03-fine-tuning-in-keras-part1.md

 In this post, I am going to give a comprehensive overview on the practice of fine-tuning, which is a common practice in Deep Learning.

-Drawing from my own experience, I will list out the rationale behind fine-tuning, the techniques involved, and last and most important of all, detailed step-by-step guide of how to fine-tune Convolutional Neural Network models in Keras in Part II of this post.
+Drawing from my own experience, I will list out the rationale behind fine-tuning, the techniques involved, and last and most important of all, detailed step-by-step guide of how to fine-tune Convolutional Neural Network models in Keras in [Part II](/2016/10/08/fine-tuning-in-keras-part2.html){:target="_blank"} of this post.

 ### First, why do we fine-tune Models?
 When we are given a Deep Learning task, say, one that involves training a Convolutional Neural Network (Covnet) on a dataset of images, our first instinct would be to train the network from scratch.
 However, in practice, deep neural networks like Covnet has a huge number of parameters, often in the range of millions.
 Training a Covnet on a small dataset (one that is smaller than the number of parameters) greatly affects the Covnet’s ability to generalize, often result in overfitting.